seemoo-lab/polypyus/README.md

 ## Broadcom Bluetooth firmware history

-The `examples` folder contains various firmware with and without symbols.
+The `firmware` folder contains various firmware with and without symbols.
-Everything in the [history](examples/history) contains symbols, everything in [targets](examples/targets) is without symbols.
+Everything in the [history](firmware/history) contains symbols, everything in [targets](firmware/targets) is without symbols.

 ##### History